Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 ## Validator Set And Quorum

-The active validator view is the shared denominator for RNG and export:
+The active validator view is the shared source-alignment denominator for RNG and Export qV.
+Export qC has a separate account-owned committee denominator:

 - Prefer `UNLReport.sfActiveValidators` from the consensus parent ledger.
 - If no report is available, fall back to configured trusted validators so